coleifer/ukt/docs/api.rst

         Property which exposes the size information returned by the :py:meth:`~KyotoTycoon.status` API.

+    .. py:method:: touch(key, xt=None, db=None)

+        :param str key: key to update.
+        :param int xt: new expire time (or None).
+        :param int db: database index.
+        :return: old expire time or None if key not found.

+        Run a lua function (touch) defined in scripts/kt.lua that allows one to update the TTL / expire time of a key.

+        The old expire time is returned.
+If the key does not exist, then None is returned.

+    .. py:method:: touch_bulk(keys, xt=None, db=None)

+        :param list keys: keys to update.
+        :param int xt: new expire time (or None).
+        :param int db: database index.
+        :return: a dict of key -> old expire time.

+        Run a lua function (touch_bulk) defined in scripts/kt.lua that allows one to update the TTL / expire time of multiple keys.

+        The return value is a dictionary of key -> old expire time.
+If the key does not exist, then the key is omitted from the return value.

+    .. py:method:: touch_relative(key, n, db=None)

+        :param str key: key to update.
+        :param int n: seconds to increase expire-time.
+        :param int db: database index.
+        :return: new expire time or None if key not found.

+        Run a lua function (touch_bulk_relative) defined in scripts/kt.lua that allows one to increment the TTL / expire time of a key.

+        The new expire time is returned.
+If the key does not exist, then None is returned.

+    .. py:method:: touch_bulk_relative(keys, n, db=None)

+        :param list keys: keys to update.
+        :param int n: seconds to increase expire-time.
+        :param int db: database index.
+        :return: a dict of key -> new expire time.

+        Run a lua function (touch_bulk_relative) defined in scripts/kt.lua that allows one to update the TTL / expire time of multiple keys.

+        The return value is a dictionary of key -> new expire time.
+If the key does not exist, then the key is omitted from the return value.

+    .. py:method:: expire_time(key, db=None)

+        :param str key: key to check.
+        :param int db: database index
+        :return: expire timestamp or None if key not found.

+        Get the expire time by running a lua function (expire_time) defined in scripts/kt.lua.

+    .. py:method:: error(db=None)

+        :param int db: database index.
+        :return: a 2-tuple of (code, message)

+        Get the last error code and message.

+        If the last command was successful, then (0, 'success') is returned.

+    .. py:method:: Hash(key, encode_values=True, decode_values=True)

+        :param str key: key to store the hash table.
+        :param bool encode_values: serialize the hash values using the configured serializer.
+        :param bool decode_values: de-serialize the hash values using the configured serializer.

+        Create a :py:class:`Hash` container instance.

+    .. py:method:: List(key, encode_values=True, decode_values=True)

+        :param str key: key to store the list.
+        :param bool encode_values: serialize the list items using the configured serializer.
+        :param bool decode_values: de-serialize the list items using the configured serializer.

+        Create a :py:class:`List` container instance.

+    .. py:method:: Set(key, encode_values=True, decode_values=True)

+        :param str key: key to store the set.
+        :param bool encode_values: serialize the set keys using the configured serializer.
+        :param bool decode_values: de-serialize the set keys using the configured serializer.

+        Create a :py:class:`Set` container instance.

     .. py:method:: __getitem__(key_or_keydb)

         Item-lookup based on either ``key`` or a 2-tuple consisting of